Approaches to Atmospheric Methane Removal

 Atmospheric Oxidation Enhancement

-Catalytic engineered systems are designed to pass air from the atmosphere, either passively or actively, through catalytic systems which leverage energy from the sun, an artificial light, or heat to oxidize methane.
-These catalysts include thermocatalysts, photocatalysts, and radicals produced artificially through photolysis (using light to break apart a molecule).
-Generally, these catalysts could be deployed in reactors which use fans or passive air flow to intake air from the atmosphere, though photocatalysts might also be deployed as a coating on panels, rooftops, or other large surfaces exposed to sunlight and air.
+Methane breakdown reactors are designed to pass air from the atmosphere, either passively or actively, through catalytic systems which leverage energy from the sun, an artificial light, or heat to oxidize methane.
+These approaches include thermocatalysis, photocatalysis, and radicals produced artificially through photolysis (using light to break apart a molecule).
+These catalysts could be deployed in reactors which use fans or passive air flow to intake air from the atmosphere.

 In addition, innovation would be needed for any of these methods to bring down air-handling costs, and some of the approaches require approach specific breakthroughs in order to make each approach cost-plausible and climate-beneficial.
+Methane breakdown reactors could be co-located with other climate interventions, such as carbon dioxide capture systems, to lower air-handling costs.

 State of Atmospheric Methane Removal Approaches